mopidy/mopidy-spotify/README.rst

 - Add support for browsing playlists and albums.
 Needed to allow music discovery extensions expose these in a clean way.

+- Fix loss of audio when resuming from paused, when caused by another Spotify client starting playback.
+(PR: #19)

 v1.1.3 (2014-02-18)
 -------------------